Twin Flames Universe

-Twin Flames Universe (TFU) is an American religious organization and company run by Jeff and Shaleia Divine.
+Twin Flames Universe (TFU) is an American religious organization run by Jeff and Shaleia Divine.
 The group's practices are based on elements of New Age spiritualism focusing on soulmates, popularized in the 2000s.
 The group has been described as a cult by ex-members, with sociologist Janja Lalich describing it as "fit[ing] into a constellation of self-help and wellness cults that sell sweeping answers to life's biggest problems, and disguise thought reform and manipulation practices as therapy".
-Twin Flames has been accused of exploiting followers, including inducing them to take expensive courses and do unpaid labor for the organization, as well as allegedly coercing some members to change their gender.
+Twin Flames Universe has been accused of exploiting followers, including inducing them to take expensive courses and do unpaid labor for the organization, as well as allegedly coercing some members to change their gender.
 In 2023, the group was the subject of the documentaries Desperately Seeking Soulmate: Escaping Twin Flames Universe and Escaping Twin Flames.

 Background

-The term "twin flames" was coined by English novelist Marie Corelli in her 1886 novel A Romance of Two Worlds.
+The term "twin flame" was coined by English novelist Marie Corelli in her 1886 novel A Romance of Two Worlds.
 Related terms, such as "twin rays", came into use in the early 20th century through Guy and Edna Ballard, founders of "I AM" Activity.
 A follower of the Ballards, American spiritualist Elizabeth Clare Prophet first popularized the contemporary concept of twin flames in her 1999 book, titled Soul Mates and Twin Flames: The Spiritual Dimension of Love and Relationships.
 In it, Prophet mixes Hindu, Buddhist, and evangelical Christian beliefs to argue that twin flames are two people with a permanent divine connection required for both to reach enlightenment or salvation.
 Prophet's daughter, a professor of religion at the University of Florida, has argued that earlier variations of the concept appear in the works of Charles Fourier and Emanuel Swedenborg.

 Since Prophet's popularization of the term, it has been used on some New Age spiritualism forums, where even more esoteric versions of the concept have developed.
 The term has been used to describe two people who are equals and whose purpose is to guide the other in their journey of self-discovery.
 Much like the idea of soulmates, one has no control over who one's twin flame is, and usually, the twin flame reflects one's own personality.
 The infatuation with twin flames has led to some unhealthy and problematic behaviors.